Shoulder Pain Arcadia, MO

 Arcadia, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for Arcadia, MO people of all ages by developing evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the activities you love and a pain-free life.
-Schedule an appointment through our website or reach out to our location most convenient for you.
+Optimal movement health is essential to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
+At Axes, we focus on positive outcomes for our Arcadia, MO clients by creating proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
+Do not wait to get back to the things you love doing most and a pain-free life.
+Schedule an appointment through our website or call our location nearest you.

 Services Offered